nsnam/bake-git/doc/source/bake-tutorial.rst

 ::

  > bake.py
 Usage: bake.py [options] command [command options]

 Where command is one of:
-  install      	: Downloads the configured modules AND makes the build in one step configure    	: Setup the build configuration (source, build, install directory,
+  deploy       : Downloads the configured modules AND makes the build in one step configure    : Setup the build configuration (source, build, install directory,
-                 	and per-module build options) from the module descriptions fix-config  	: Update the build configuration from a newer module description download     	: Download all modules enabled during configure update       	: Update the source tree of all modules enabled during configure build        	: Build all modules enabled during configure clean        	: Cleanup the source tree of all modules built previously shell        	: Start a shell and setup relevant environment variables uninstall    	: Remove all files that were installed during build distclean    	: Remove build AND source files show         	: Report on build configuration show-builtin 	: Report on builtin source and build commands check        	: Checks if all the required tools are available on the system To get more help about each command, try: bake.py command --help
+                 and per-module build options) from the module descriptions fix-config   : Update the build configuration from a newer module description download     : Download all modules enabled during configure update       : Update the source tree of all modules enabled during configure build        : Build all modules enabled during configure clean        : Cleanup the source tree of all modules built previously shell        : Start a shell and setup relevant environment variables uninstall    : Remove all files that were installed during build distclean    : Call the modules distclean option, if available fullclean    : Remove all the build AND source files show         : Report on build configuration show-builtin : Report on builtin source and build commands check        : Checks if all the required tools are available on the system

+To get more help about each command, try: bake.py command --help

 Options:
   -h, --help            show this help message and exit -f CONFIG_FILE, --file=CONFIG_FILE
-                        The Bake file to use.
+                        The Bake file to use, and the target configuration/reconfiguration.
 Default: bakefile.xml.
-   --debug               Should we enable extra Bake debugging output ?
+  --debug               Prints out all the error messages and problems.
+  --noColor             Print messages with no color -V                    Prints the version of Bake

 Basic Bake usage
 ****************

 To run bake, first of all,  you need the configuration file, that describes how the modules should be built.
 By default this file is called bakefile.xml.
 Bake includes a generic configuration filed, called bakeconf.xml that is shipped with bake ($HOME/bake/bakeconf.xml) or with the standard ns-3 distribution.
 This file contains the generic information for all the available modules that bakes can handle.
 We will see later how to create a new input to this generic configuration file.
 But for now it is important to understand that the bakeconf.xml will work as a template for your personal and specific configuration.
 On the bakeconf.xml we have all the available module for ns-3 and more, you should choose a subset of these to be installed on your system.

-To configure bake to install, for example, ns-3-dev, you can:
+To configure bake to build, for example, ns-3-dev, you can:

 ::

- > bake.py configure -c $BAKE_HOME/bakeconf.xml -e ns-3-dev
+ > bake.py configure -e ns-3-dev

 This command will create a specific configuration file on the local directory called bakefile.xml.
 This file has ns-3-dev and all the optional modules enabled to download and build.
 By default the file will be configured to download the required source files at the “source” directory and install them at the “build” directory.
 Optionally one can do something like this

 ::

- > bake.py -f nonStandardName.xml configure -c $BAKE_HOME/bakefile.xml -e ns-3-dev --installdir=/tmp/installBake --sourcedir=/tmp/sourceBake
+ > bake.py -f nonStandardName.xml configure -c $BAKE_HOME/bakefile.xml -e ns-3-allinone --installdir=/tmp/installBake --sourcedir=/tmp/sourceBake

 This will create the nonStandardName.xml configuration file on the local directory and will set the sources to be stored at “/tmp/sourceBake” and the installation directory to be “/tmp/installBake”.